schneebergerlab/GameteBinning/Pipeline.md

 ##### Step 10. haploidy level evaluation

-Find potential transitions between two genotypes with the PM pattern of each nuclei at each contig from asCellseparator,
+Find potential transitions between two genotypes with the PM pattern of each nuclei at each contig from asPollinator_1.0,

     contigPM=/path/to/pattern_nuclei_full_markerSet_list.txt
     ./noise_checker ${contigPM} > checkling_full_markerSert.log